Português (Portuguese)

 Appearance

 Model Context Protocol (MCP) is a standard proposed by Claude for LLMs to interact with development environments.
 You can think of it as the USB-C of LLMs.
-Like shipping containers, which made cargo and transportation more interoperable, or protocols like TCP, which decoupled the application layer from the transport layer, MCP makes LLM-powered applications such as Claude and editors like Zed or Cursor interoperable with other domains.
+Like shipping containers, which made cargo and transportation more interoperable, or protocols like TCP, which decoupled the application layer from the transport layer, MCP makes LLM-powered applications such as Claude, Claude Code, and editors like Zed, Cursor, or VS Code interoperable with other domains.

 Tuist provides a local server through its CLI so that you can interact with your app development environment.
 By connecting your client apps to it, you can use language to interact with your projects.